Robert Young Pelton

-Robert Young Pelton (born July 25, 1955) is a Canadian-American author, journalist, and documentary film director.
+Robert Young Pelton is a Canadian-American author, journalist, and documentary film director.
 Pelton's work usually consists of conflict reporting and interviews with military and political figures in war zones.

-Pelton has been present at conflicts such as the Battle of Qala-i-Jangi in Afghanistan, the Battle of Grozny (1999–2000) in Chechnya, the rebel siege to take Monrovia in Liberia, and the siege on Villa Somalia in Mogadishu, and has been with ground forces in about 40 other conflicts.

-He spent time with the Taliban and the Northern Alliance pre-9/11, the CIA during the hunt for Osama bin Laden and also with both insurgents and Blackwater security contractors during the war in Iraq.
+Pelton has been present at several struggles, such as the Battle of Qala-i-Jangi in Afghanistan, the Battle of Grozny (1999–2000) in Chechnya, the rebel siege to control Monrovia in Liberia, and the siege on Villa Somalia in Mogadishu.
+He spent time with the Taliban, the Northern Alliance (pre-9/11), the CIA during the hunt for Osama bin Laden and with both insurgents and Blackwater security contractors during the war in Iraq.
+Robert has been with ground forces on ~40 occasions.

-Pelton's regularly published survival and political guide The World's Most Dangerous Places, provides practical and survival information for people who work and travel in high-risk zones, and is a New York Times bestseller.
+Pelton's survival and political guide The World's Most Dangerous Places, provides information for people who work and travel in high-risk zones, and is a New York Times bestseller.
 He was also the host of the Discovery Travel Channel series entitled Robert Young Pelton's The World's Most Dangerous Places from 1998 to 2003.
-Now residing in Los Angeles, Pelton currently writes books and produces documentaries on conflict-related subjects and documentaries.
+Currently residing in Los Angeles, Pelton writes books and produces documentaries on war-related subjects.

 Early life

 Pelton was born July 25, 1955, in Edmonton, Alberta, Canada.
-At age 10, he began attending Grade 6 at Saint John's Cathedral Boys' School in Selkirk, Manitoba, a school that became famous for a wilderness curriculum that included one thousand mile canoe trips, snowshoe marathons, raising animals, and advanced study of Latin, history, and religion.
-Later an offshoot/affiliate school (St John's Ontario) became known for the deaths of a number of students in what became known as the Lake Timiskaming tragedy.
+At age 10, he began attending Grade 6 at Saint John's Cathedral Boys' School in Selkirk, Manitoba.
+The school is acclaimed for a wilderness curriculum featuring one thousand mile canoe trips, snowshoe marathons, raising animals, and advanced study of Latin, history, and religion.
+Later, an offshoot/affiliate school (St John's Ontario) became known for the deaths of a number of students in what became known as the Lake Timiskaming tragedy.